minlux/file_xfer/README.md

 ## Architecture

 ### Client
 Software architecture of an *file_xfer* client is shown below. `FileXferClient` is using two `Slay2Channel`s as control and data channel for for communiction.
-To interface with the hostes file system it is using an instance of `FileXferClientApp`.
+To interface with the hosts file system it is using an instance of `FileXferClientApp`.
 Therefore the application has to implement the pure virtual interface given by class `FileXferClientApp`.

 A client application is then just using the API functions of `FileXferClient` to invoke the desired operation, like browsing the servers file system (`changeDirectory()`, `listDirecotry()`, `makeDirectory()`, ...) or up- and downloading files to/from server (`uploadFile()`, `downloadFile()`).